pijll/18xx-unified-rules/games/18Chesapeake.md

 A brown tile may be upgraded to a grey tile after the first D train has been bought.

+When a tile is upgraded, all existing connections must be maintained.

 When upgrading a tile that does not contain a city or town, there must be a route from one of the company's tokens